Understanding Your Credit Card Debt Consolidation Options in 2026

 How long does it take to pay off consolidated debt?

-The payoff timeline depends entirely on your chosen method and payment amount.
-Balance transfer cards with 0% APR for 18 months allow for rapid payoff if you can afford aggressive payments.
-Personal loans typically span 3-5 years, while home equity loans may extend 5-15 years.
-Debt Management Plans usually take 3-5 years to complete.
+The timeline depends on the method and payment amount.
+Balance transfer cards with 0% APR for 18 to 21 months allow rapid payoff if you can afford aggressive payments.
+Personal loans typically span 3 to 5 years, while home equity loans may extend 5 to 30 years.
+Debt Management Plans usually take 3 to 5 years.
+The more you can pay each month, the faster you'll be debt-free.